 The second edition of this book about harmonic functions in Euclidean space was published in 2001 by Springer in its Graduate Texts in Mathematics series.
 Readers with a background in real and complex analysis at the beginning graduate level will feel comfortable with the material presented here.
 The authors took unusual care to motivate concepts and simplify proofs.

-For readers who wish to explore harmonic function theory on a computer, the authors have developed a Mathematica package to manipulate many of the expressions that arise in harmonic function theory.
-Our software, which uses many results from this book, can perform symbolic calculations that would take a prohibitive amount of time if done without a computer.
+For readers who wish to explore harmonic function theory on a computer, the Mathematica package available at the link below allows users to manipulate many of the expressions that arise in harmonic function theory.
+This software, which uses many results from this book, can perform symbolic calculations that would take a prohibitive amount of time if done without a computer.
 For example, the Poisson integral of any polynomial can be computed exactly.